aelkouhen/aelkouhen.github.io/_posts/data-mainframe/2024-09-17-mainframe-to-distributed-sql-intro.md

 tags: [mainframe, distributed SQL, CockroachDB, migration, database, enterprise, legacy systems]
 comments: true
 ---
+## Introduction

+This post introduces a new blog series about Mainframe Migration, geared towards embracing a modern distributed database architecture.

+In this series, we will explore the strengths and limitations of traditional mainframe databases, recognizing their historical significance while acknowledging the pressing need for change in response to shifting business demands and technological trends.
+The risks of inaction are obvious, from decreased agility and innovation to potential financial burdens.

 ## The enduring legacy of mainframe systems and their pivotal role in enterprise computing